-    Langtang trek or Langtang valley trek is one of the most popular & trending off beaten trekking destination in Nepal.
+Langtang trek/Langtang valley trek is one of the most popular & trending off beaten trekking destination in Nepal.
 This Langtang valley trek walks you through the diverse landscapes, traditional Tamang villages, and the lush forest of bamboo, oaks & rhododendron along with the breathtaking views of snow-capped mountains.

 Where is Langtang Valley located?

-    Langtang valley is located on the north of Kathmandu valley bordering with Tibet in the Himalayas of Nepal- exactly 51 km far from Kathmandu & takes just a few hour drives to reach this Langtang valley.
+Langtang valley is located on the north of Kathmandu valley bordering with Tibet in the Himalayas of Nepal- exactly 51 km far from Kathmandu.
+It only takes a few hour short drive to reach the Langtang valley.

 Likewise, Langtang trek is famous for its low altitude & comparatively short & easy trek for all the beginner hikers.
 In addition, this trek is a perfect choice to escape from the capital’s busy lifestyle full of crowds & pollutions to enjoy nature.

 –Spectating the mountains above 7000m like Langtang lirung (7,200m/23,622ft), Ganesh Himal (7,600m/24,934ft), Langtang II (7,227m/23,710ft).

 –Wander through the lush forests of pines, oaks & rhododendrons.